aprilzxd/AC215_Billionaires/README.md

 Secrets Management
 The `API_KEY` is securely managed through GitHub Secrets.
 It is automatically injected into the environment during CI.

 ### Run CI Test Locally
 `docker-compose up --build pipenv run pytest tests/ --cov=. --cov-report=html --cov-fail-under=50`

+### Test Documentation:
+Detailed explanations of the testing strategy and implemented tests.
+Should Include:
+Testing Tools Used: (e.g. PyTest)
+Instructions to Run Tests Manually: For developers to replicate test results locally.